volkerwiegand/sqlbuddy/README.md

 ### Features

-* Works over HTTP or HTTPS (using the host sertificate)
+* Works over HTTP or HTTPS (using the host certificate)

 * Does not require URL rewriting when called via sub-uri

 ### Example

-    docker run -e SERVER_NAME=www.example.com -e SERVER_ADMIN=webmaster@example.com SQLBUDDY_URI=/sqlbuddy -p 127.0.0.1:7443:443 -v /etc/pki/tls:/etc/apache2/tls:ro -e CERT_NAME=StartCom volkerwiegand/sqlbuddy:1.3.3
+    docker run -e SERVER_NAME=www.example.com -e SERVER_ADMIN=webmaster@example.com SQLBUDDY_URI=/admin/sqlbuddy -p 127.0.0.1:7443:443 -v /etc/pki/tls:/etc/apache2/tls:ro -e CERT_NAME=StartCom volkerwiegand/sqlbuddy:1.3.3

-This would expect a PEM certificate at /etc/pki/tls/certs/StartCom.pem (starting with the server certificate, followed by the certificate chain up to the root certificate), and the corresponding private key (without pass phrase) at /etc/pki/tls/private/StartCom.key.
+This would expect a PEM certificate at /etc/pki/tls/certs/StartCom.pem (starting with the server certificate, followed by the certificate chain up to the root), and the corresponding private key at /etc/pki/tls/private/StartCom.key.

-The server and admin name will be set correctly.
-Also, the URIs coming out of SQL Buddy will already be formed corrctly.
+The Apache's server and admin name will be set correctly.
+Also, the URIs coming out of SQL Buddy will already be formed correctly.

 ### Environment variables

-** SERVER_NAME **
+*SERVER_NAME*

   Usually the name of the host running SQL Buddy.
 Used for setting up Apache.

-** SERVER_ADMIN **
+*SERVER_ADMIN*

   Also used for setting up Apache.

-** SQLBUDDY_URI **
+*SQLBUDDY_URI*

   This helps to call SQL Buddy as e.g. https://www.example.com/admin/sqlbuddy/ See below for an Nginx configuration example.

-** CERT_NAME **
+*CERT_NAME*

-  If this variable is set and if /etc/apache2/tls is a directory (usually installed via bind mount from the host) then SQL Buddy can use the host's SSL certificate and key.
+  If this variable is set and if /etc/apache2/tls is a directory (usually included via bind mount) then SQL Buddy can use the host's SSL certificate and key.
 See above for the naming conventions and file locations.
 The layout is modelled after CentOS and other Enterprise Linux variants.